 To the north of Bangor are some of the most breathtaking and dramatic cliff walks, particularly in the Belderrig and Ballycastle areas, while to the south is the famed 'Bangor Trail'.

-The Bangor Trail can take 8 - 10 hours to complete, but on a clear day the walker is rewarded with wonderful views over the surrounding landscape, as well as a great variety of wildlife, flora and fauna.
+The Bangor Trail can take at least 10 hours to complete, 12 hours or more are likely.
+Walkers need to be experienced and well equipped.
+On a clear day, walkers are rewarded with wonderful views over the surrounding landscape, as well as a great variety of wildlife, flora and fauna.